clwright/Caatinga_SapFlow/README.md

 *Please note that the evapotranspiration data used in this paper is NOT included here as it belongs to collaborators and may be accessible elsewhere.*

-If you would like to use the data for a publication, please reach out to me.
+If you would like to use this or more detailed data for a publication, please reach out to me.